Virtual Teacher Newsletter No. 27 2001

 University of Western Sydney said it all with her comment

 " I think the thrust of the book is reactionary".
-It is.
+It

 The Kaiser Foundation Report referred to in the interview